pachyderm/pachyderm/README.md

-# pachyderm
+# Pachyderm

 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache-2.0.svg?style=flat-square)](https://github.com/pachyderm/pachyderm/blob/master/LICENSE)

 ## News

-Pachyderm v0.8 is out. v0.8 includes a brand new pipelining system.
+Pachyderm v0.8 is out and includes a brand new pipelining system!
 [Read more](pachyderm.io/pps) about it or check out our [web scraper demo](https://medium.com/pachyderm-data/build-your-own-wayback-machine-in-10-lines-of-code-99884b2ff95c)

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
-Email us at jobs@pachyderm.io
+Learn more about [our team](http://www.pachyderm.io/jobs.html) and email us at jobs@pachyderm.io

 ## What is Pachyderm?